ashwinpathak20/ashwinpathak20.github.io/_pages/cv.md

 Research
 ======
+* **Graduate Researcher at Social and Language Technologies Lab** : Jan.
+2022 - Present
+   * Working with  Dr. Diyi Yang on \textbf{conversation summarization
+   * Employing self-supervision techniques to create structurally-aware and consistently robust summaries.
 * **Research Intern at ICAR-CNR** : May.
 2019 - Jul.
 2019
    * Worked with Prof. Giuseppe Manco in Summer 2019 remotely.
    * Worked on making the deep neural networks (DNN) secure using variational auto-encoders (VAE) as a technique and how to leverage this learning to make the DNNs more safe and secure.